IBM-Security/isam-ansible-collection/roles/add_federation/README.md

 Please activate "`federation`" module before using this role.

-`start_config` role is a required dependencies.
-It contains the Ansible Custom Modules and handlers.

 `upload_mapping_rule` - maybe required to load a mapping rule before creating the federation.

 `search_mapping_rule` - maybe required to lookup a mapping rule to pass in the variable `identityMappingRuleReference`.